You are here:

 Extend EHC plans only in exceptional cases

-The DfE doesn't think it'll be necessary for pupils (including pupils with EHC plans) to repeat a school year because of coronavirus (see the section on 'extending provision set out in an EHC plan' here).
+The DfE doesn't think it'll be necessary for pupils (including pupils with EHC plans) to repeat a school year because of coronavirus (see the section 'Extending provision set out in an EHC plan' here).

 But in small number of cases it might make sense for pupils to have their EHC plan extended - this would consist of an individualised programme for a term or half term.

-It's up to the LA to decide whether to extend a pupil's EHC plan, following an assessment of their needs and their EHC plans.
+It's up to the LA to decide whether to extend a pupil's EHC plan, following an assessment of their needs and their EHC plan.